Lazar Komarčić: Biography

-Lazar Komarčić was born in a small village of Komartica, near the town of Pljevlja, Montenegro (then part of the Ottoman Empire), on the ninth of January 1839, to Milenko and Spasenija Komorica of Gornja Maoca in northeastern Bosnia.
-Turks killed Lazar's uncle and Milenko (Lazar's father) took revenge.
-He was captured and imprisoned in Pljevlja.
-After Milenko escaped, he took his wife and children and moved with kin in Valjevo.
+Lazar Komarčić was born in a small village of Komartica, near the town of Pljevlja, Montenegro (then part of the Ottoman Empire), on 9 January 1839, to Milenko and Spasenija Komorica of Gornja Maoca in northeastern Bosnia.
+Turks killed Lazar's uncle and his father took revenge.
+Milenko was captured and imprisoned in Pljevlja.
+After escaping, he took his wife and children and moved with family to Valjevo.
 It was at this time that the family changed their surname to Komarčić.
 In Valjevo Lazar started school, but his parents soon both died.
-He moved to Belgrade where he studied at the Grandes écoles (University of Belgrade).
+He moved to Belgrade where he studied at the Velika škola.

 A defining incident of Komarčić's life was the Turkish bombardment of Belgrade in 1862 that left him without three fingers.
-An incident erupted at Čukur česma (Čukur Fountain) when Savo Petković, a teenager, who was trying to get water at the fountain was shot and killed by a Turkish soldier which infuriated the citizens of Belgrade and erupted into a major conflict between Serbs and Turkish occupying forces.
-Belgrade was then bombarded from Kalemegdan.
-During that bombardment by Turkish artillery from Kalimegdan fortress, Komarčić at twenty-three held his ground together with the rest of Serbian insurgents.
-A Turkish grenade exploded near him causing him to lose three fingers on his right hand.
+An incident erupted at Čukur Fountain when Savo Petković, a teenager who was trying to get water at the fountain, was shot and killed by a Turkish soldier, which infuriated the citizens of Belgrade and erupted into a major conflict between Serbs and Turkish occupying forces.
+Belgrade was then bombarded by Turkish artillery from Kalemegdan fortress.
+Komarčić, at 23, held his ground together with the rest of the Serbian insurgents.
+A Turkish grenade exploded near him, causing him to lose three fingers on his right hand.
 What became known as the Čukur Fountain conflict brought the intervention of the European Powers and the Turks were soon expelled from Belgrade.

-After receiving that wound Komarčić decided to go into teaching, and from this time onwards he made writing his principal work.
+After being injured, Komarčić decided to go into teaching, and from that time on, he made writing his principal occupation.

 To help out his sister, he went to Crna Bara to buy and take over her business.
-After three or four years as a tavern keeper, he returned to Belgrade and began his literary career by contributing articles to a local journal, "Srbija."
-He also wrote for "Zbor."
+After three or four years as a tavern keeper, he returned to Belgrade and began his literary career by contributing articles to a local journal, Srbija.
+He also wrote for Zbor.
 Eight of his novels were published at a time when Jules Verne, Camille Flammarion, and H. G. Wells were independently working on the same genre.
-His most popular novel "Jedna ugašena zvezda" (One Extinguished Star) is heavily influenced by spiritism.
-Komarčić, like most writers of his generation, was influenced by Rufina Noeggerath (1821-1908), the famous Finnish spiritist who was known affectionately as "Bonne Maman" in her day.
+His most popular novel, Jedna ugašena zvezda, is heavily influenced by spiritism.
+Komarčić, like most writers of his generation, was influenced by Rufina Noeggerath (1821–1908), the famous Belgian spiritist who was known affectionately as Bonne Maman in her day.

 Before the war of 1876, Komarčić took a leading place among the most radical section of Serbian politicians as an opponent of the "opportunists" who continued the policy of Svetozar Marković.
-In 1875 he became an editor of "Zbor", and worked with varying success to bring about the revision of the sentences passed on the so-called socialists.
+In 1875 he became an editor of Zbor, and worked with varying success to bring about the revision of the sentences passed on the so-called socialists.

-Komarčić descriptive powers were of the highest order, and his style, pure of all affectations and embellishments, is of singular force and suppleness.
-With all his limitations, he was as original a genius as Serbia produced during the turn of the century.

-He died at Belgrade on the ninth of January 1909.
+He died in Belgrade on 9 January 1909.